Year of entry 2024

 We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
 These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 You do not have to submit a separate application for our Excellence Scholarships – you will be automatically considered when your course application is reviewed.

-Careers support and professional development activities are built into your course from day one.
-You can access advice and guidance on your career choices, help in identifying and applying for jobs, support to boost your employability, and opportunities to develop the professional skills you will need to start a successful career, and how to evidence these to prospective employers.
+Careers support and professional development activities are built into your course.
+You can access advice and guidance on your career choices, help in identifying and applying for jobs, and support to boost your employability.
+We offer support on how to develop the professional skills you’ll need to start a successful career, and how to evidence these to prospective employers.

 As part of the Accounting and Finance Department you can benefit from commercial awareness networking events and guest lectures from high-profile speakers from industry or regulatory bodies.
 Students have had the opportunity to develop their knowledge of financial markets through a one-week trading simulation with Amplify Trading.

 You’ll also benefit from the University’s award-winning Careers Service, where you can access a range of support to help you plan your career and make well-informed decisions, even after you graduate.